Was she seven years old? I don’t remember my eldest daughter’s exact age when she asked the question:

 It was not the last time that I caused pain to someone I love, but I think it was the first time I’d done this to any child of mine.

 Welcome to the real world, honey; the place where things aren’t always as they seem or as we would like them to be.
 A place where hard reality trumps fantasy; a place where someone who “loves you to pieces” tells you something that breaks your heart into pieces.

 That was a long time ago.
-I’ve wondered what else I might have done instead; something to save this little person from the pain of a message that could have been postponed.
+I’ve wondered what else I might have done instead; something to save this little person from the pain of a message amenable to postponement.

 Should I have said, “What do you think, Sweetie?”
-Was there a possible Socratic dialogue — an artfully crafted sequence of questions that would have led her to the same truth and not hurt so much?
+Was there a possible Socratic dialogue — an artfully crafted sequence of questions leading her to the same truth and not hurt so much?